-For parents, discovering that their has a cutting addiction is often shocking.
+Teen cutting is no joke and can be scary.
+For parents, discovering a cutting addiction is often shocking.

 From the very first moment parents lay their eyes on their children, they’re consumed with keeping them safe.
 Parents of toddlers hover nearby during the child’s wavering first steps, hands outreached to catch and stop a fall.
-At the playground, parents watch from the sidelines, coaching children to stay off dangerous equipment and to stop running across the hot blacktop.
+At the playground, parents watch from the sidelines, coaching children to stay safe.
 When kids play sports, parents come to each game armed with gauze, bandages and antibacterial spray.
 Each injury is treated with kisses, bandages and loving care until it’s completely healed.
 It’s a parent’s duty, and parents often take this task quite seriously.

-These devoted parents may be amazed to discover that their children, the little ones that were protected for so many years, are harming themselves when they enter the teen years.
+These devoted parents may be amazed to discover that their children are harming themselves in the teen years.
 Cutting, or self-mutilation, is common in teens, and it can be devastating for both teens and their parents.

 Teen Cutting Addiction

-According to the website Parenting.org, approximately one in eight people engages in cutting or some other form of self-harming activity.
+According to Parenting.org, approximately one in eight engages in cutting or some other form of self-harm.
 Adolescent girls are most commonly associated with cutting, but males can also cut.
-Determining why these people choose to cut can be difficult, as it seems that all cutters have their own personal reasons for performing the activity.
+Determining why these people choose to cut can be difficult.
+It seems that all cutters have their own personal reasons for performing the activity.
 For example, some teens report that cutting helps them with a deep emotional pain that doesn’t seem to be healing.
 Since they cannot address and treat this inner pain, they create outward expressions of pain that they can treat.
 Other teens report that cutting gives them a sensation of control.
 They may not be able to control their emotional experience of pain, but they can control their physical experience of pain.
 Some teens cut due to rage.
-They may not be able to hurt others, but they can hurt themselves.
+They may not be able to hurt others.
+But they can hurt themselves.
 And finally, some teens cut simply because their friends do so, and they’d like to fit in with those they admire.

 These sites might encourage some vulnerable teens to keep cutting.

 Most experts believe that teens who cut aren’t attempting to kill themselves or cause serious harm.
 Instead, these teens are using the physical pain of cutting to deal with an emotional pain.
 However, this line can be a bit blurry.
 Teens who cut have an emotional problem that is overwhelming and isn’t being addressed properly.
-If this emotional problem is not ever addressed, these teens could conceivably commit suicide as a result.
-And some teens do cut due to overwhelming feelings like this.
-A study published in the Journal of Child Psychology and Psychiatry found that the most common reason cutters performed the act was to, “get relief from a terrible state of mind,” but the second most common reason was “to die.”
+If this emotional problem is not addressed, teens could commit suicide as a result.
+Some teens do cut due to overwhelming feelings.
+A study in the Journal of Child Psychology and Psychiatry found that the most common reason to cut is to, “get relief from a terrible state of mind”.
+But the second most common reason was “to die.”

 Cutting and Addiction